xunne899/tgc16-project-1/README.md

   *  Under the list there is a click here at the bottom to link to recycle website for more information
 ### Map<br>
   * SearchBar<br>
+    Searchbar uses debounce technique to search for results, to prevent system from overloading<br>
-    User can enter address or postal code into searchbar to search for nearby main recycling bins<br>
+    Users are able to enter address or postal code into searchbar to search for nearby main recycling bins<br>
+    Maximum of up to 10 search results will be shown at a time when user key in a valid address<br>
+  * Filter Layer<br>
-    User can filter to see different types of bins( main, lighting, secondhand, ewaste)
+    Users can filter to see different types of bins(top-right)( main, lighting, secondhand, ewaste)
   * Zoom Function<br>
     User able to use the self customise zoom in zoom out function to view the map size they wanted
   * Toggle Button<br>